 In 2001, the City adopted a city-wide greenway plan.
-Since that time, 1.2 miles of the South River Greenway has been constructed and is utilized daily by pedestrians, cyclists, and those looking for river access (anglers and paddlers).
+Since that time, 2 miles of the South River Greenway have been constructed and are utilized daily by pedestrians, cyclists, and those looking for river access (anglers and paddlers).
 The 2018 Comprehensive Plan furthered the commitment of the City to building on this early success.
 Goals have been laid out to connect Ridgeview Park to Basic Park by extending the South River Greenway and making a critical regional connection between downtown and the Crozet Tunnel Trail by way of the Jones Hollow Trail.
 The City recognizes every investment in trails will be a force multiplier for property values in the City and that having a connected community allows for a higher quality of life for the residents.

 The City has been awarded $1,000,000 of funding from VDOT to design and construct the next major section of greenway, the Loth Springs/Ridgeview Park Connector Trail.
 This new section will allow for the safe and scenic connection of two of the City's most popular park facilities, the Greenway and Ridgeview Park.